ArtHitParade

 Winter Games are taking place normally, but already the United States begin to organize a boycott of Moscow.
 In the stadium, the flagship competition becomes the ice hockey, the fastest of all team sports, where Soviet domination is overwhelming for two decades.

-Eruzione had kept his equipment, which will be separated into several lots by Heritage in New York on February 23.
+Eruzione had kept his equipment, which were separated into several lots by Heritage on February 23, 2013.
 The top lot is the jersey worn by him for the Miracle on Ice.
-It is estimated $ 1M, lot 80002.
+It was sold for $ 660K, lot 80002.

-I invite you to play the video shared by Heritage on YouTube to introduce the sale of the Miracle on Ice, courtesy of ABC Sports.
+Please watch the video shared by Heritage to introduce the sale of the Miracle on Ice, courtesy of ABC Sports.

-This victory is not enough to win the tournament.
-The last two games are played on February 24.
+The Miracle on Ice is not the final event of the tournament.
+The last two games are played on February 24, 1980.
 The USSR crushes at 9-2 the Sweden which had achieved a 2-2 draw with the Americans in the first round.

 Mistreated by Finland, the young Americans ended by winning this match 4-2 and therefore won the competition.
 It was a great day for Steve Christoff, who scored the 1-1 tie goal and assisted the final goal scored by Mark Johnson.
 Each of the twenty US players receives a gold medal inscribed in his name.